'No such thing as impossible for me' - Trabzonspor's Nwakaeme on brilliant form | Goal.com

 'No such thing as impossible for me' - Trabzonspor's Nwakaeme on brilliant form

-Anthony Nwakaeme has stated that he sees no impossibility to what he can do having impressed for Trabzonspor this season.
+Anthony Nwakaeme has stated that he sees no limit to what he can do having impressed for Trabzonspor this season.

-The 31-year old Nigerian moved to the Black Sea-based outfit from Hapoel Be'er Sheva last season and has notched up 25 goals and 23 assists in 69 competive appearances.
+The 31-year-old Nigerian moved to the Black Sea-based outfit from Hapoel Be'er Sheva last season and has notched 25 goals and 23 assists in 69 competitive appearances.

-Nwakaeme has 10 Super Lig goals this season, the same as which he finished with last term.
+Nwakaeme has 10 Super Lig goals this season, the same total he finished with last term.

-However, with the league suspended due to coronavirus, and eight games still to play, Nwakaeme might surpass that tally.
+However, with the league suspended due to the coronavirus outbreak, and eight games still to play, Nwakaeme might surpass that tally.

 "I can say that this is my life philosophy.
 I have always worked in this direction and tried to do something.